 In the request for a preliminary ruling (C-426/05) made by the Austrian Administrative Court, the European Court of Justice interpreted the relevant provisions of the regulatory framework in a way which allowed affected undertakings that are not the direct addressee of a decision by the national regulatory authority to have this decision reviewed by a court.
-They are to be regarded as "affected" by such a decision if they can demonstrate that it adversely influences their rights deriving from EU telecoms rules, e.g. the rights corresponding to nondiscrimination or access obligations of SMP undertakings.
+They are to be regarded as "affected" by such a decision if they can demonstrate that it adversely influences their rights deriving from EU telecoms rules, e.g. the rights corresponding to non-discrimination or access obligations of SMP undertakings.
 The Court thus promoted effective legal protection of alternative operators in the market review procedure.
 As a result of that judgment, the NRA gives all interested parties, including alternative operators, the opportunity to submit comments during the process of adoption of the market analysis decisions.

-The total turnover of the Austrian telecommunications sector was \in 5.91 billion as of 31 December 2007, with revenue from the fixed markets (including broadband and leased lines) amounting to \notin 2.25 billion and revenue from the mobile markets totalling \notin 3.66 billion.
-The total value of tangible investment in telecommunications networks for 2007 was \notin 879 million, including \notin 219 million by the incumbent and \notin 101 million by alternative operators in fixed telephony networks.
-Mobile operators invested around \notin 559 million.
+The total turnover of the Austrian telecommunications sector was $\in 5.91$ billion as of 31 December 2007, with revenue from the fixed markets (including broadband and leased lines) amounting to $\in 2.25$ billion and revenue from the mobile markets totalling $\in 3.66$ billion.
+The total value of tangible investment in telecommunications networks for 2007 was $\in 879$ million, including $\in 219$ million by the incumbent and $\in 101$ million by alternative operators in fixed telephony networks.
+Mobile operators invested around $\in 559$ million.

 The penetration rate was 21.4% in January 2009 (up from 18.98% in October 2007 and 20.8% in July 2008, but still below the EU average of 22.9%).
-National DSL coverage remained relatively stable from 91.3% at the end of 2006 to 92% at the end of 2007.
-DSL coverage in rural areas increased slightly from 79% at the end of 2006 to 80.6% at the end of 2007.
+National coverage remained DSL relatively stable from 91.3% at the end of 2006 to 92% at end of 2007.
+DSL the in rural areas coverage increased slightly from 79% at the end of 2006 to 80.6% at the end of 2007.
 In urban areas cable continues to be the most popular technology.
 Cable coverage in rural areas also increased slightly from 17% at the end of 2006 to 18% at the end of 2007.
 In January 2009, all broadband lines based on means other than DSL, which includes wireless local loop, cable modem, fibre to the home, leased lines, power line communications and others, had a market share of 36%, down from 38.2% in October 2007.